nathandaven/pi-omlx-tps/README.md

  ⠸ Generating...
 (20.0 tok/s, 2.1s elapsed, 20.1gb/25.3gb used)
 ```

-It is reccomended to use the other omlx extension for the model configuration.
+It is reccomended to use [pi-omlx-picker](https://pi.dev/packages/pi-omlx-picker?name=omlx) for omlx model configuration and API key configuration.

+The maxmium ram defaults to the hard limit value, not soft.
+This is not configurable at the moment.

 ## Install